|Born: August 12, 1988

 WTM’S PIRATE PLAYER PROFILES

 Tabata was very highly regarded from the time the Yankees signed him.
 He was considered to have five tool potential, with good speed, a very good bat with the potential to hit for power, and an above average arm.
 He’s also been dogged throughout his career, particularly since he became a Pirates’ rather than a Yankees’ prospect, with rumors that he’s older than his official age, although there’s never been any supporting evidence.
-The power hasn’t come around yet, but he has a very advanced approach at the plate, which isn’t exactly common on a team that’s been dominated for many years by hitters who just hack blindly away.
-His speed is more good than great, but he’s a very good baserunner and usually a good percentage base stealer.
-He has a propensity for getting infield hits.
-His build is somewhat stocky, so there’s some risk he could start slowing down at a relatively early age.
+The power hasn’t come around, as he tends to be a strong groundball hitter.
+He’s had almost no platoon split.
+When he first came up with the Pirates, he got a lot of infield hits and was a good percentage base stealer.
+Starting in his second season, though, he slowed down considerably, getting fewer infield hits, having far less success as a base stealer, and struggling defensively.
+At different times, some of the trouble seemed to result either from him being out of shape or from nagging injuries.

 Got a lot of attention right away by hitting so well as a 16-year-old in the GCL, with more walks than Ks.